 These aquatic barriers include a wide range of dams, from tiny mill-pond dams to massive hydroelectric or water management dam systems, as well as culverts and other types of road crossings over rivers and streams.
 While some of these barriers may include fish ladders or other systems that assist migrating fish, most do not.
 In some cases, these barriers have fallen into disrepair, and are now a hazard in the aquatic landscape.
 There is a strong need to identify what barriers even exist across the region, their condition, and which ones can be removed or otherwise mitigated to improve habitat connectivity and reduce hazards.

 The Southeast Aquatic Resources Partnership (SARP) have been leading the development of a region-wide inventory of aquatic barriers for several years.
-They have been instrumental in forming aquatic connectivity teams in states throughout the region that focus on using this inventory to identify aquatic barriers that can be removed or mitigated.
+They have been instrumental in forming aquatic connectivity teams in states throughout the Southeast that focus on using this inventory to identify aquatic barriers that can be removed or mitigated.
 As part of this, they need to find the barriers provide a reasonable balance between increasing aquatic connectivity while remaining feasible both in terms of financial cost as well as overall socioeconomic support.
 For example, removing a large active hydropower dam could greatly increase the amount of connected rivers and streams in an area, but may come at a very steep economic and social cost.
 In contrast, an aging unused dam created several decades ago may be both feasible to remove, and contribute a significant amount of re-connected habitat.

 In order to help SARP's partners better identify and prioritize aquatic barriers, we created and have continued to improve the Southeast Aquatic Barrier Prioritization Tool.
-I developed the initial version of this tool while at the Conservation Biology Institute.
-I partnered directly with SARP under this Phase II to further improve the capabilities of this tool and underlying data analysis framework.

 This tool allows users to: